tomcarter23/adversarial_attack/README.md

 We observe a success rate of 96.30% for the standard attack and a success rate of 89.63% for the targeted attack.
 Both attack mechanisms are tested on a set of sample images taken from the ILSVRC2012 validation dataset and using the models `resnet50`, `resnet101` and `resnet152`.
 See the section *End-to-End Tests* for more details.

+## Design
+The library has been designed to be easily integratable into any pipeline, either through the API or through the CLI interface.
+Although only two attacks are present the codebase has been designed to be easily extendable by separating out utilities specific to the models and the actual attack mechanism.
+To add a new mechanism the developer or user would only need to add the attack functionality and update the `get_attack_fn` to incorporate the new attack.

 ## Installation
 Adversarial Attack can be installed by first cloning the repository and the installing dependecies using pip.
 It is reccomended to use a virtual environment to install dependencies.